-There is no cure for most types of arthritis.
-Therefore most treatments are directed at symptom relief.
-Osteoarthritis has been present from antiquity.
-It is not surprising therefore that a huge number of remedies exist.
-Nearly all treatments are conservative and non-surgical.
-When surgery is suggested, it is usually to remove a factor contributing to the underlying arthritis or the correction of an anatomical change resulting from arthritis.
+Arthritis has been present since antiquity, so it is not surprising that a huge number of arthritis remedies exist.
+Most arthritis treatments aim to provide symptom relief and nearly all treatments for arthritis are conservative and nonsurgical.
+Surgery is usually suggested to remove a factor contributing to the underlying arthritis or to address an anatomical change resulting from arthritis.

 - A lowered immune system

-Basically, knowing how to treat arthritis of the spine means knowing how to minimize pain.
-Weight loss reduces stress on the affected joints.
-Rest, anti-inflammatory medications, or gentle chiropractic therapy may reduce symptoms. .
-Many patients also find steroid injections to be helpful.
-These are slow-release doses of cortisone reducing inflammation and decreasing pain.
-Gentle, low-impact exercises may improve strength, flexibility, endurance, and endorphin levels.
+There is no cure for most types of arthritis.
+Treatment for arthritis of the spine focuses on minimizing pain.
+To help reduce stress on the affected joints weight loss may be recommended.
+Rest, anti-inflammatory medications or gentle chiropractic therapy may also help to reduce symptoms.
+Many patients find steroid injections to be helpful; these are slow-release doses of cortisone to reduce inflammation and decrease pain.
+Gentle, low-impact exercises may improve strength, flexibility, endurance and endorphin levels.

 If you have tried the above conservative treatment for arthritis of the spine for three to six months, and are still having serious symptoms, your doctor may discuss the option of surgery.
 Traditional spinal fusion surgery is directed at preventing movement of arthritic joints and easing pain.
 The downside of traditional fusion surgery is that it requires hospitalization and a lengthy recovery.